-The Story of the Ancient World is based upon Guerber’s The Story of the Chosen People, a biblical history focused on key figures and events of the Old Testament.
+Note that The Story of the Ancient World is based upon Guerber’s The Story of the Chosen People, a biblical history focused on key figures and events of the Old Testament.
 Miller has added some history of ancient civilizations that are closely related to the Old Testament, so you learn about Egyptians, Phoenicians, Philistines, Assyrians, Babylonians, and Persians to better understand the historical context of scripture.
 Miller has also made a few changes to Guerber’s wording.
-Most particularly she changes Guerber’s original wording about the days of Creation that allowed for “day” to mean a longer period of time to an explanation that supports a literal 24-hour-day viewpoint.
+Most particularly she changes Guerber’s original wording about the days of Creation that allowed for “day” to mean a longer period of time than a 24-hour day.

-All books are available in either print or ebook versions.
+All books are available in either print or PDF versions.